The number "666" in the book of Revelation

 The German protestant theologian

-Ethelbert Stauffer, arguing that gematria had been the most popular form of
+Ethelbert Stauffer, argued that gematria had been the most popular form of

-numerology among Jews but also in the rest of the Graeco-Roman world.
+numerology among Jews but also in the rest of the Greco-Roman world.
 He

 developed a Greek gematrical